-PROPOSITION 218 PROCESS
+PROPOSITION 218 PROCESSES

-Once the City Council selects a sewer rate structure, the City needs to take additional steps to implement sewer rate increases.
-Specific hearing procedures are mandated by Proposition 218, as outlined below.
+Once the City Council selects a sewer rate structure alternative, the City needs to take additional steps to implement the rate increases.
+This includes specific hearing procedures mandated by Proposition 218, as outlined below.

-- 1. Notice: The City must mail a notice of the proposed rate increase to affected property owners or customers.
+- 1. Noticing Requirement: The City must mail notice of the proposed rate increase to all affected property owners or customers.
 The notice must specify the basis of the fee, the reason for the fee, and the date/time/location of a public rate hearing at which the proposed rate will be considered for adoption. - 2.
 Public Hearing: The City must hold a public hearing prior to adopting the proposed rate increase.
-The public hearing must be held not less than 45 days after required notices are mailed. - 3.
+The hearing must be held not less than 45 days after the required notices are mailed. - 3.
 Majority Protest: At the public hearing, the proposed rate increase is subject to majority protest.
-If more than 50% of affected property owners or ratepayers submit written protests against the proposed rate increase, the increase cannot be adopted.
+If more than 50% of the affected property owners or tenant ratepayers submit written protests against the proposed rate increase, the increase cannot be adopted.